Tony Pastor: Death

-Tony Pastor died in Elmhurst, New York on August 26, 1908, and was interred in the Cemetery of the Evergreens, in Brooklyn.
+Tony Pastor died in Elmhurst, Queens County, New York, on August 26, 1908, and was interred in the Cemetery of the Evergreens in Brooklyn.
 He was 71, and though greatly mourned at his death as one of the last gentlemen of the early vaudeville halls, the medium had passed him by with the advent of the vaudeville circuit in the 1880s.
 Pastor had remained a local showman in an epoch that increasingly came to be dominated by regional and national chains.
 Fighting against the monopolies for the rights of individual local showmen was an undertaking that marked the last years of his life, earning him the nickname of "Little Man Tony".

 Afterpieces

 Throughout the 1880s, Pastor's performances often had an afterpiece following it.
 They played a major role in his shows, often written in the final act of the program.
 The afterpieces were written by a group of regular writers, and sometimes Pastor himself.
 They lasted anywhere from fifteen minutes to an hour.
 There were three categories; pantomime, melodrama, and parodies.
 Pastor's afterpieces became popular from 1865 to 1875, and because of its popularity, the afterpieces became a staple in Pastor's shows.
 Although the afterpieces were all different, they all dealt with what is meant to be a working-class citizen in New York.
 Not only did the afterpieces discuss issues such as crime and poverty, but they also discussed leisure activities the working class couldn't afford.
 This made Pastor's audiences respond well to the afterpieces, since the working class was his target audience.